WE HOPE TO HAVE ANSWERED YOUR QUESTION, HOWEVER IF WE MISSED SOMETHING PLEASE CONTACT US.

 A. Yes! some ecu brands have very course resolution and rather crude fueling calculations this will make it very difficult to achieve good light throttle drive-ability and economy.

-A. Inside a conventional manifold the air pressure drops very low at light throttle and reaches atmospheric pressure near full throttle so it provides a nice accurate load scale.
-But with an ITB system the low air pressure only occurs in each runner between the valve and throttle plate the plenum remains at atmospheric pressure at all times.
-The pressure inside an accumulator block is very unstable and may reach atmospheric pressure as early as 25% throttle so if you are using pressure as a load signal then the ecu will have no load reference at any throttle opening higher than 25% so it will be impossible for it to supply accurate fueling.
+A. NO, Inside a conventional manifold the air pressure drops very low at light throttle and reaches atmospheric pressure near full throttle so it provides a nice accurate load scale.
+But with an ITB system the low air pressure occurs in each runner between the valve and throttle plate in a sign wave pattern, the plenum remains at atmospheric pressure at all times.
+The pressure inside an accumulator block is very unstable and may reach atmospheric pressure as early as 10-15% throttle so if you are using pressure as a load signal then the ecu will have no load reference at any throttle opening higher than 15% so it will be impossible for it to supply accurate fueling.
+MAP signal can ONLY be used in conjunction with Alpha-n tuning to help add resolution to very light throttle and idle conditions only.

 Q. I am having trouble with my tune changing or engine not running well, or suddenly very rich, what could cause this?